AnnieChen1130/CPP-UAV-Collision-Avoidance/README.md

 # CPP-UAV
 File Structure
--CA.cpp is the main.cpp
+1. CA.cpp is the main.cpp
--autopilot_interface.cpp has all the funtions (autopilot, collision avoidance)
+2. autopilot_interface.cpp has all the funtions (autopilot, collision avoidance)

 To run the program in mini computer
 1. Open the terminal and go to the UAv project folder